The Only Thing to Fear

 “He has a flashlight!”

-They helped me to develop an irrational “fear” of going to sleep in my room with the too easily scaled first floor window.
-As the years passed, I had devised secret defensive mechanisms like a model rocket poised to traverse a string back to the window, triggered by two metal contacts made when the window was opened.
+They unintentionally helped me to develop an irrational “fear” of going to sleep in my room with my too-easily scaled first-floor window.
+As the years passed, I devised secret defensive mechanisms like a model rocket poised to traverse a string back to the window, triggered by two metal contacts made when the window was opened.
 As a 5th-grader I had scaled that wall myself AND opened the window.
-With the fear tested in a scientific fashion, I had developed a long-lasting insomnia that took me to age 16, an irrational fear putting dents into that otherwise indestructible armor.
+With the fear tested scientifically, I developed long-lasting insomnia that took me to age 16.
+This irrational fear put dents into my otherwise indestructible armor.

 Now as a Dad, I often tell my kids, “If you are afraid of something… face it.
 The only thing to fear… is yourself.”